peterhry/peterhrynkow.com/_posts/2019-07-13-why-frameworks.md

 ## Frameworks provide battle-tested solutions to common problems

-This allows teams to focus on delivering valuable features instead of wasting time reinventing solutions to problems that have already been solved.
-For example, by using Next.js, a team can focus on building a new analytics dashboard instead of implementing client-side routing and universal rendering from scratch.
+By using a framework, a team can focus on delivering valuable features instead of wasting time reinventing the wheel.
+For example, Next.js comes out of the box with features like server-side rendering, code splitting, and client-side routing.

+By building on top of these solutions, a team can focus on building that new analytics dashboard instead of wasting time debugging

 ## Frameworks guide best-practices for security

-Many frameworks have built-in protection against cross-site scripting (XSS).
-React for example, warns developers who try to render untrusted markup.
-The framework provides a baseline of security so that a Junior developer with no knowledge of XSS is less likely to shoot themselves in the foot.
+Many frameworks provide a layer of protection against cross-site scripting (XSS).
+For instance, React uses automatic escaping to prevent developers from rendering untrusted HTML in the DOM.
+It's not bulletproof but it means that someone with no knowledge of XSS is less likely to shoot themselves in the foot.

 With Vanilla JS, this layer of protection doesn't exist.
-All it takes is an inexperienced dev to set `innerHTML` with some contaminated markup and, boom, you've put your users at risk.
+All it takes is an inexperienced developer to set `innerHTML` with some contaminated markup and 💥 you just got pwned.

 ## Frameworks guide best-practices for accessibility

 create-react-app comes with an eslint config that checks your code for common accessibility issues.
-While this doesn't guarantee AAA accessibility conformance, it helps to point developers in the right direction.
+While this doesn't guarantee AAA accessibility conformance, it at least points developers in the right direction.

 ## Frameworks provide a common vocabulary

 After using a framework for a while, you start to speak its language.
 Components, props, state — these mean the same thing in any React project (I hope).
 That means a new hire with React experience should be able to ramp-up quickly on any React project.

-In contrast, an app built with plain old JavaScript might take longer to ramp up on because it doesn’t follow conventions.
+An app built with plain old JavaScript might take longer to ramp up on because it doesn’t follow conventions.

 ## Frameworks have opinions